LioQing/wgpu-3dgs-editor/README.md

 // Create an editor that creates the necessary buffers, you may also create the buffers manually let editor = gs::Editor::<GaussianPod>::new(&device, &gaussians);

-// Create a basic selection modifier with a box selection bundle let mut basic_selection_modifier = gs::BasicSelectionModifier::new::<GaussianPod>(
+// Create a basic selection modifier with a box and a sphere selection bundle let mut basic_selection_modifier = gs::BasicSelectionModifier::new::<GaussianPod>(
     &device,
     &editor.gaussians_buffer,